-On this course participants will gain exposure to the International Standard for collaborative business relationships to provide a platform for building a systemic approach to create robust and sustainable engagements.
-In a collaborative venture the initial approaches between organisations can often set the tone for the future.
-Throughout the engagement the parties need to regularly assess their attitudes, behaviours and perceptions of trust between them ensuring that transparency and openness remain a constant consideration to facilitate and support effective decision making and issue resolution.
+In this course, participants will gain exposure to the International Standard for collaborative business relationships to provide a platform for building a systemic approach to create robust and sustainable engagements.
+In a collaborative venture, the initial approaches between organisations can often set the tone for the future.
+Throughout the engagement, the parties need to regularly assess their attitudes, behaviours and perceptions of trust between them ensuring that transparency and openness remain a constant consideration to facilitate and support effective decision making and issue resolution.

 Harnessing Collaborative Working in the Public Sector is a new course from our Leadership & Management series.
-At the Civil Service College, we tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
+At the Civil Service College, we tailor our courses to each attendee’s role and organisation, ensuring that each participant gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

 A one-day event will proactively explore the challenges which may constrain the optimisation of capabilities and resources to deliver improved outcomes whilst ensuring sound business practice and accountability:

 This programme will engage participants on a relationship life cycle journey

 This course is providing insight for those in the public sector charged with initiating procurement programmes, Procurement teams and contract managers and those working who will be required to work as part of integrated teams